bobertoyin/bobertoyin.github.io/index.md

 ## Portfolio Site
 #### Personal Project

-Source code can be found in this [Github repository](https://github.com/bobertoyin/bobertoyin.github.io).
+Source code can be found in this [GitHub repository](https://github.com/bobertoyin/bobertoyin.github.io).

 * *Built using the **Jekyll** static site generator.*
 * *Chock-full of **emojis** and whatnot.*